MARSProgramming/fsm-implementation-m18/README.md

 - [X] Determine and create superstructure ENUMs for state management
 - [X] Create superstructure layout
 - [X] Complete superstructure
-- [ ] Determine how to create a single-operator control scheme with toggled input (In progress)
+- [X] Determine how to create a single-operator control scheme with toggled input (implemented, v1)
+    - On this topic, we can add more states that allow for manual elevator setpoints for a vision failsafe.
+We have enough buttons to do so.
 - [ ] Implement testing controls and functionality
 - [ ] Implement Choreo and autonomous functionality (Autonomous factories and file handling for Choreo)
 - [X] Populate RobotContainer with subsystems and superstructure